mikihau/reading-notes/kubernetes-in-action.md

 - The Kubelet on the node hosting a pod checks the liveness probe for the pod to decide if the pod is healthy.
 Use `describe` for restart details.
 - A ReplicationController needs 3 things for its operations: number of replicas, a selector, and a template to bring up new instances.
 Changing the template does not affect existing pods.
 - A pod is not tied to a rc because rc works by taking lable selections.
 But a pod's `metadata.ownerReferences` field contains rc info if its managed by an rc.
-- ReplicaSet: a ReplicaSet acts just like a ReplicationController, but newer and with more expressive pod selectors.
+- ReplicaSet(`rs`): a ReplicaSet acts just like a ReplicationController, but newer and with more expressive pod selectors.
-- DaemonSet: a DaemonSet makes sure exactly 1 pod is running on each node (or a subset of nodes using a node selector).
+- DaemonSet(`ds`): a DaemonSet makes sure exactly 1 pod is running on each node (or a subset of nodes using a node selector).
 - Job: a Job is a manager like ReplicaSet, but for short-lived jobs.
 Restart policy, number of completions, parallelism and time allowed for a pod to complete(`activeDeadlineSeconds`) can be configured.
-- CronJob: a CronJob is a job scheduled to run in the future.
+- CronJob(`cj`): a CronJob is a job scheduled to run in the future.
 Make sure it's idempotent in case the 2 of the jobs get started at the same time.
 - Commands:
   - `edit rc <name>`: opens up the yaml definition file.
 Change will be applied immediately upon saving the file.
   - `delete rc <name> --cascade=false`: deleting a rc without deleting the pods it manages